Erik Prince: Private career

 Prince moved to Virginia Beach and personally financed the formation of Blackwater Worldwide in 1997.
 He bought 6000 acre of the Great Dismal Swamp of North Carolina and set up a school for special operations.
 The name "Blackwater" comes from the peat-colored bogs in which the school is located.

 Prince credits the 1994 Rwandan genocide with his decision to found Blackwater.
 He later said, "It really bothered me.
 It made me realize you can't sit back and pontificate.
 You have to act."

 From 1997 to 2010, Blackwater was awarded $2 billion in government security contracts, more than $1.6 billion of which were unclassified federal contracts and an unknown amount of classified work.
 From 2001 to 2010, the Central Intelligence Agency (CIA) awarded up to $600 million in classified contracts to Blackwater and its affiliates.
 It became the largest of the State Department's three private security companies, providing 987 guards for embassies and bases abroad.
-Prince built a shooting range on his rural Virginia land to serve as a nearby training facility to CIA headquarters in Langley, Virginia.
+Prince built a shooting range on his rural Virginia land as a nearby training facility to CIA headquarters in Langley, Virginia.

 Blackwater came under increasing criticism after the Nisour Square massacre in September 2007, in which Blackwater employees opened fire in a crowded square in Baghdad, killing 17 Iraqi civilians and seriously wounding 20 more.
 Three guards were convicted in October 2014 of 14 manslaughter charges, and another of murder, in a U.S. court in 2019.

 The criticism continued after president Barack Obama took office in 2009.
 Prince said he believes that much of this criticism stems from politics.
 "I put myself and my company at the CIA's disposal for some very risky missions", Prince told Vanity Fair for its January 2010 issue.
 "But when it became politically expedient to do so, someone threw me under the bus."
 Blackwater lost a $1 billion contract with the State Department to protect American diplomatic personnel in 2009, after the Iraqi government refused to renew the company's operating license.
-Nevertheless, in 2010 the Obama administration awarded the company a $120 million United States Department of State security contract and about $100 million in new CIA work.
+Nevertheless, in 2010 the Obama administration awarded the company a $120 million State Department security contract and about $100 million in new CIA work.